-Upon completion of its audit, each LEA uploads to the Hub, DC PCSB's internal data system, the audited financial statements and related auditor reports, and uploads and validates in the Hub a standardized data entry template that the LEA completes based on information from the audited financial statements.
-DC PCSB reads each LEA audited financial statement, verifies the accuracy of the Hub data against the audited financial statements, and follows up with each LEA as necessary.
+Upon completion of its audit, each LEA uploads to DC PCSB's internal data system Hub the audited financial statements and related auditor reports.
+DC PCSB staff, on behalf of the LEA, completes the DC PCSB audited financial statements template based on information from the audited financial statements, obtains clarification from the LEA as needed, and uploads the template in the Hub.
+The LEA subsequently validates the template values in the Hub